 Elena wanted to ensure that perishable food items that are still edible would be collected and redistributed to needy people in the community.

 "Foster Care Bags" - Jamie Poppe of Scribner

 (Scribner-Snyder High School)

-Jamie would like to make foster care bags that can be given to children who are being removed from their home and placed in foster care.
-The foster care bags will include a soft blanket, stuffed animal, a toothbrush/paste and other items that will hopefully provide comfort during a difficult time.
+Jamie made foster care bags that can be given to children who are being removed from their home and placed in foster care.
+The foster care bags included a soft blanket, stuffed animal, a toothbrush/paste and other items that will hopefully provide comfort during a difficult time.
 Read more in Fremont Tribune Article: "Project Benefits Foster Children".